nerun/php-directory-indexer/README.md

 // =============================================================================
 ```

-That's all folks!

 ## Custom themes creation

 Rename `index_theme.php` to `index_theme_default.php` (indexer do not list this name too).
 Clone it with name `index_theme.php`.
 Start editing.
 Use `icon base64 encoder.php` to encode the icons (16 x 16 px) you wish for your theme.
 Read encoder instructions.
 Add a new background image if you wish: rename the old one to `background_default.jpg` (also not indexed).

-This lines are usefull to test icons:
+These lines are usefull to test icons:
 ```
 header("Cache-Control: no-store, no-cache, must-revalidate, max-age=0");
 header("Cache-Control: post-check=0, pre-check=0", false);